How I failed machine learning in medical imaging -- shortcomings and recommendations: Evaluations that miss the target

-However, null-hypothesis testing does not bring a full answer, as outlined in~\citep{demsar2008appropriateness} by the very author of \citep{demsar2006statistical}.
-Null-hypothesis tests are often misinterpreted \citep{gigerenzer2018statistical}, often along two specific challenges: \emph{1)} the lack of statistically significant results does not demonstrate the absence of effect, and \emph{2)} any trivial effect can be significant given enough data \citep{benavoli2016should,berrar2017confidence}.
+However, null-hypothesis testing does not bring a full answer, as outlined in~\cite{demsar2008appropriateness} by the very author of seminal statistical testing work \citep{demsar2006statistical}.
+Null-hypothesis tests are often misinterpreted \citep{gigerenzer2018statistical}, with two notable challenges: \emph{1)} the lack of statistically significant results does not demonstrate the absence of effect, and \emph{2)} any trivial effect can be significant given enough data \citep{benavoli2016should,berrar2017confidence}.
+For these reasons, \cite{bouthillier2019unreproducible} recommend to replace traditional null-hypothesis testing by superiority testing, testing that the improvement is above a given threshold.